cyring/CoreFreq/README.md

 To reach this goal, CoreFreq implements a Linux Kernel module which employs the followings:

-* asm code to keep as near as possible the read of counters
+* asm code to keep as near as possible the readings of the performance counters;
-* per-CPU slab data memory and per-CPU high-resolution timer
+* per-CPU, implements slab data memory and high-resolution timer;
-* compliant with suspend & resume to save and restore the Performance register bits
+* compliant with suspend / resume and CPU Hot-Plug;
-* a shared memory to protect kernel & user-space parts of the software
+* a shared memory to protect kernel from the user-space part of the software;
-* atomic synchronization of threads to avoid mutexes and deadlock
+* atomic synchronization of threads to avoid mutexes and deadlock.

 ## Build & Run